dataiku/dss-plugin-ml-assisted-labeling/README.md

   `Data to be labeled` - dataset containing the unlabelled data with an associated uncertainty score.

-There is only one setting to choose from, the Active Leearning strategy.
+There is only one setting to choose from, the Active Learning strategy.
 ![](resource/img-doc/active-learning-recipe.png)

 ### Active Learning Scenario